MileHacker Logo

 • Cash is necessary in Ajegunle.

-• ATMs are scarce and unreliable.
+• ATMs are hard to find and unreliable.

 • Cards are not often accepted by local vendors.